-on March 18th, 2015 No Comments
+on December 21st, 2015 No Comments

-SMS (“Stanford Medical School”) Unplugged is a forum for students to chronicle their experiences in medical school.
-The student-penned entries appear on Scope once a week; the entire blog series can be found in the SMS Unplugged category.
+Stanford Medicine Unplugged (formerly SMS Unplugged) is a forum for students to chronicle their experiences in medical school.
+The student-penned entries appear on Scope once a week during the academic year; the entire blog series can be found in the Stanford Medicine Unplugged category.

 I had been looking forward to the seminar, which was led by emergency medicine faculty members, all week.
 During the holidays, I have to travel on several different flights to get home, and occasionally, a flight attendant has asked on the loudspeaker if there is a doctor on-board.
 I was excited to finally be in the know.

 Much of the conversation during the first part of the seminar focused on a New England Journal of Medicine article on how physicians should handle in-flight emergencies.
 It noted that the most common reported medical event during a commercial flight is fainting; the most fatal is a heart attack.
 Interestingly, heart attacks make up only 0.3 percent of in-flight emergencies, but they cause 86 percent of in-flight deaths.

 For the second part of the seminar, emergency medicine faculty told us anecdotes about times when they had been called on during a flight – some stories were haunting, others interesting tidbits – and walked through three different simulations.
 The law about medical professionals helping people during in-flight emergencies is vague regarding medical students.
 But I know this: If a doctor is called during one of my upcoming flights, I sure hope someone onboard is more qualified than I am.

 In all, I gathered several practical tips that could be helpful to readers.
 If you are traveling and concerned about in-flight medical events, please consider this:

 - Print or clearly write a list of medications you are currently taking.
 Include how often you take them and at what dose.
 Keep this readily accessible on the flight.